barbalex/brexit/README.md

 ## Goal
-Brexit is a topic of historical proportions and difficult to get an overview.
-This website is meant to help.
-It is a simple chronology beginning with the British exit notice the end of March 2017.
-The focus is on the negotiation dynamics between the two sides based on information of a handful of publicly available sources.
+Brexit is a complex topic difficult to grasp.
+The present website is meant to help.
+It is a simple chronology based on a handful of publicly available sources and focusing on the negotiation dynamics between the two sides.

 ## History